opencv/opencv/modules/gpu/doc/data_structures.rst

     :param type: Type of the matrix.

     :param m: Destination matrix.
-Will be only reshaped if it has proper type and area (``rows`` :math:`\times` ``cols``).
+This parameter changes only if it has a proper type and area (``rows x cols``).

-Also the following wrappers are available:
+    The following wrappers are also available:

+    *
         .. cpp:function:: GpuMat gpu::createContinuous(int rows, int cols, int type)
+    *
         .. cpp:function:: void gpu::createContinuous(Size size, int type, GpuMat& m)
+    *
         .. cpp:function:: GpuMat gpu::createContinuous(Size size, int type)

-Matrix is called continuous if its elements are stored continuously, i.e. wuthout gaps in the end of each row.
+    Matrix is called continuous if its elements are stored continuously, that is wuthout gaps in the end of each row.

 .. index:: gpu::ensureSizeIsEnough